Outdoor Rug Size Ideas for Porches, Decks & Patios

 What Size Outdoor Rug Should I Get for a Balcony?

 If you’re decorating a balcony or terrace that’s smaller or slimmer than a full patio, you may need to arrange furniture on your rug carefully to keep pathways open.
-On a narrow balcony, consider indoor/outdoor runner rugs that let you position chairs, benches or tables to fit your smaller space while ensuring guests won’t trip over the rug’s edges or corners.
+On a narrow balcony, consider indoor/outdoor runner rugs that let you position chairs, benches or tables to fit your smaller space while minimizing tripping hazards.

-A 3′ or 4′ round outdoor rug underneath a porch swing or rocker on the balcony is a lovely accent that helps protect flooring from shoe scuffs and scrapes.
+A 3′ or 4′ round outdoor rug underneath a porch swing or rocker on the balcony is a lovely accent that can also act as a layer or protection for the flooring below.
 Rectangular outdoor rugs big enough to extend on either side of a foldable hammock frame serve the same purpose.
-Use outdoor carpet tape or a rug pad beneath these mats, so you have soft, secure footing once you’ve finished lounging.
+Use outdoor carpet tape or a rug pad beneath these mats to help with any shifting due to foot traffic.

 How Do You Use Outdoor Rugs

 Many consider patio rugs a must-have accessory for porches and balconies because outdoor mats serve both practical and decorative purposes.
-Whether you want a patio carpet to protect your wood deck or enhance your aesthetic, there are many reasons to use rugs under your patio furniture.
+Whether you want a patio carpet to add extra cushioning or enhance your aesthetic, there are many reasons to use rugs under your patio furniture.

 Practical Uses for Outdoor Rugs